Go Back

 This image shows the crispy rice being flipped in the skillet using a heavy-duty metal spatula, browning the other side to a perfect golden crisp.

-• Once done, transfer the rice to a serving platter, garnish with additional scallions, and enjoy.
+• Once done, transfer the rice to a serving platter, garnish with the reserved scallions, and enjoy.

 This image shows golden crispy rice served on a platter, garnished with fresh scallions, ready to be enjoyed as a flavorful main dish or side.